RifatAnwarRobin/image_background_remover/README.md

 - Resize them
 - Customize background color
 - Remove the background with a simple click
+- Resize images with a simple click
+- Can Filter Image Resizer Sampling
 - Download the processed image as zip

 The app also supports advanced options like alpha matting and allows easy downloads of the processed image.